artefactory/redis-team-THM/blog/content/99_submission.md

 ### Asking an open question

-This features allows the user to ask an open-ended scientific question leveraging the capabilities of out [Question Answering pipeline]({filename}08_question_answering.md)
+This feature allows the user to ask an open-ended scientific question leveraging the capabilities of our [Question Answering pipeline]({filename}08_question_answering.md)

 ```
 THM # find answer